-As set forth more particularly below, through June 13, 2023 of the six months ended June 30, 2023, the Company operated three distinct lines of business through separate wholly owned subsidiaries.
+Through June 13, 2023 of the nine months ended September 30, 2023, the Company operated three distinct lines of business through separate wholly owned subsidiaries.
 The first was Verb Direct, LLC, a sales Software-as-a-Service ("SaaS") platform for the direct sales industry; the second was Verb Acquisition Co., LLC, which was a sales SaaS platform for the Life Sciences industry and sports teams; and the third is verbMarketplace, LLC, which operates MARKET.live, a multivendor social shopping platform for retailers, brands, manufacturers, creators, influencers and entrepreneurs who seek to participate in an open market-style eco-system environment.